devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 ---
 Deploy your first container on Kuberentes cluster
 ---
-Well if you have followed us on the previous blog post on [how to create a kubernetes cluster on AWS EKS](../how-to-create-a-kubernetes-cluster-on-aws-eks) or have gone with local kubernetes clusters like [```minikube```](https://minikube.sigs.k8s.io/docs/start/) etc. Then you must be aware that to manage all the resources & objects on your cluster you will need a command line tool [```kubectl```](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) which interacts on your behalf with the ```kube-api-server``` to perform almost all operations on your cluster.
+Well if you have followed us on the previous blog post on [how to create a kubernetes cluster on AWS EKS](../how-to-create-a-kubernetes-cluster-on-aws-eks) or have gone with local kubernetes clusters like [```minikube```](https://minikube.sigs.k8s.io/docs/start/) etc. Then you must be aware that to manage all the resources & objects on your cluster you will need a command-line tool [```kubectl```](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) which interacts on your behalf with the ```kube-api-server``` to perform almost all operations on your cluster.

-### What are deployments & pods?
+### What are deployments and pods?
-A deployment can be understood as a template that defines how your actual running container will look like based on the specifications provided.
-Each actual running container is build from the deployment specified and is termed as a pod.
+A deployment can be understood as a template that defines how your actual running container will look based on the specifications provided.
+Each actual running container is built from the deployment specified and is termed as a pod.
 A sample deployment will look like below -

 ```deployment.yaml